CagriCatik/RRT-MPC/docs/developer_guide.md

   states) rather than image-based snapshots.
 The `FrameRecorder` and `assemble_gif` helpers automatically persist assets into `plots/` for manual inspection.

+## Observability & Debugging

+- Call `configure_logging(level)` during experiments to surface stage-level progress information.
+The pipeline emits timing metrics per stage and MPC progress snapshots at INFO level.
+- Enable DEBUG logging when investigating map generation or planning; modules emit granular detail such as obstacle placement and per-iteration costs.
+- The CLI mirrors the logging output, so you can redirect to files for long-running batches (`python -m src.cli run > run.log`).

 ## Documentation Practices